Kim Kardashian’s Robbery Reportedly Impacted Her Marriage To Kanye West, Are They Headed For Divorce?

 Kim Kardashian and Kanye West have faced divorce rumors for weeks, but is her robbery in Paris to blame?
 As the pair continues to ignore the ongoing rumors of a split, speculation has grown into what may have led to their alleged marital drama.

-According to a new report, both Kim Kardashian and her rapper husband are currently in therapy — and it is allegedly costing them “well over $100,000 a month.”
+According to a new report, both Kim Kardashian and her rapper husband are currently in therapy — and it allegedly costs them “well over $100,000 a month.”

 On January 1, OK!
-Magazine claimed that Kim Kardashian and Kanye West are dishing out “well over $100,000 a month,” on therapy sessions twice a day — and on a 24-hour-a-day shrink — in an effort to treat their emotional struggles following Kardashian’s robbery in October 2016 and West’s hospitalization at the end of November.
+Magazine claimed that Kim Kardashian and Kanye West are dishing out “well over $100,000 a month,” on therapy sessions twice a day — and on a 24-hour-a-day shrink — to treat their emotional struggles following Kardashian’s robbery in October, 2016, and West’s hospitalization at the end of November.

 “[Kim Kardashian] wants for herself and Kanye to make a full recovery, and she doesn’t bat an eye at someone who charges thousands of dollars per session,” the source alleged.